KonstaLaurell/discordbot/README.md

 #### `!check`
 Manually check for new commits right now (doesn't wait for the scheduled check).

+#### `!token` or `!whoami`
+Check which GitHub account is authenticated and verify your token is working.
+- Shows if a token is configured
+- Displays the authenticated username
+- Shows access level (public only vs public + private repos)

 #### `!help`
 Display help information with all available commands.